 Sooty, Sweep and Soo were adorable, and The Sooty Show was always very funny.
 I also had my own Sooty and Sweep glove puppets at home.
 Sooty had a removable magic wand held in one paw, while Sweep of course had a squeaker inside.
 They were 2 of the many cuddly toys I used to have, but they were the only ones related to any TV shows as far as I remember.

 I haven’t watched this cartoon for many years, as at some point I grew out of it and lost interest.
-But during my teenage years I did enjoy watching it, as it was wonderfully immature, and I still recall the song Chocolate Salty Balls by the Chef character from the series, voiced by singer Isaac Hayes, which he even performed at Glastonbury.
+But during my teenage years I did enjoy watching it sometimes, as it was wonderfully immature, and I still recall the song Chocolate Salty Balls by the Chef character from the series, voiced by singer Isaac Hayes, which he even performed at Glastonbury.
 I remember seeing and enjoying the Bigger, Longer & Uncut movie too.

 I never had the audio stories, but I did have the animated film of this fun little tale on video.
 It’s about a young boy learning to play the piano, and it suddenly comes to life, talking to him with its keys acting as a mouth.
 The unique voice effect in the film was produced using a sonovox.